 - raising awareness of the importance of cyber resilience and how to achieve it, by providing easier acccess to authoritative advice and support

 - taking advantage of the economic opportunities resulting from greater cyber resilience

 We work closely with the National Cyber Resilience Leaders’ Board, which provides advice, support and challenge to our work on cyber resilience.

-In 2018-19, a total of £3.5m has been allocated by the Scottish Government and by the UK Government (under the UK National Cyber Security Programme) to support our programme of action on cyber resilience.
+In 2018-2019, a total of £3.5m was allocated by the Scottish Government and by the UK Government (under the UK National Cyber Security Programme) to support our programme of action on cyber resilience.